johnszen/HuaweiP40/README.md

 My main reason is that I don't want to get lock in to Google.
 I want to only use apps that can run on my old P10 and new P40 (with Google GMS ban on).

+## User Experience Log
+### 2 days
 After 2 days of using, I am not blocked in my work or my daily life.

 The User Experience (UX) on P40 is quite pleasant.

+### 8 days - 1 week
+A colleague noted Google Maps icon on my phone.
+It must have being copied from my old phone.
+I tried it, it works but can not login.
+I was worried when I get Google Maps Timeline email from Google that Google record my travel in such a great details.
+With this Huawei phone, I am happy that Google has one less avenuie to track me.

+I just noticed that when I turn on the phone from dark screen to screen lighted up, it recognizes my face and automatically unlock it.

+After one week of using, I am not deprived of any functionalities.

 ## Huawei Phone Clone
 After initiate setup, start Huawei Phone Clone at both P10 and P40.